matrix-org/matrix-spec-proposals/proposals/1740-accept-header.md

 ### Clients

-Clients should supply `Accept` to all requests they make, and set `Content-Type` to the encoding they intend to use.
+Clients SHOULD supply `Accept` to all requests they make, and set `Content-Type` to the encoding they intend to use.
+If a client doesn't supply an `Accept` header, then JSON must be presumed acceptable to that client.

 The client should not attempt to communicate with this homeserver if the response was 406, because it will mean that neither party have a supported encoding type.